WGRY-FM

-WGRY-FM (101.1 MHz, "Up North Sports Radio") is a radio station broadcasting a sports format.
-Licensed to Roscommon, Michigan, it first began broadcasting in 1990.
+WGRY-FM (101.1 MHz, is a radio station broadcasting a sports format.
+Licensed to Roscommon, Michigan As of december 2025, Programming includes simulcasting from WXYT in Detroit branded as The Ticket, it first began broadcasting in 1990.
 WGRY-FM is owned by Sheryl and Gerald Coyne, through licensee Blarney Stone Broadcasting, Inc., and is co-owned with WMQU and WQON, at its facilities in Grayling.

 History

 As WGRY-FM

 WGRY-FM's roots can be traced back to as early as 1978, when a radio station in Grayling debuted at 100.1 FM with the call letters WQON, competing against separately-owned MOR/country music-formatted WGRY/1590 (now 1230).
 The stations would compete for ten years, until William S. Gannon purchased WGRY in 1988.
 In 1990, Gannon Broadcasting was granted Federal Communications Commission (FCC) approval to construct a new station licensed to Roscommon broadcasting at 101.1 on the FM dial.
 The Construction Permit originally bore the WLAI calls but never was on the air with that call sign.
 WGRY-FM made its debut on March 12 of that year at 6,000 watts, broadcasting out of the same studio, located in Grayling, as its sister station WGRY.

 Gannon Broadcasting, in the growth mode, continued to look for other properties to add to its Broadcast enterprise.
 The opportunity to buy WQON-FM 100.1 presented itself in 1994.
 The station had been granted a construction permit to substantially increase its power, but its ownership at that time chose to sell the station and concentrate their interests on their AM station in the Lansing area.
 Taking advantage of a peculiar situation, Gannon Broadcasting acquired WQON-FM and moved its studios to the WGRY-AM-FM location.
 In a move to take advantage of a strong country format, Gannon Broadcasting Systems requested approval from the FCC to allow WQON-FM and WGRY-FM to switch frequencies and to move the former WQON from 100.1 to 100.3.
 This would permit Gannon Broadcasting Systems to increase from 3,000 to 26,500 watts.
 Then Gannon Broadcasting Systems made improvements to equipment and built a new 1,350 sq. ft. addition to the original WGRY-AM studio to accommodate the three stations.
 Hiring a high powered engineering firm, Gannon gained approval from the FCC and the Canadian Radio-television and Telecommunications Commission (CRTC) in 1995 to increase its power to 60,000 watts with an option to move to a full 100,000 watts, making Y-100.3 WGRY a regional powerhouse.

 With the moves completed for the new WGRY-FM 100.3, Gannon Broadcasting made the "new" WQON a strong local "listen-at-work" radio station, using Jones Radio Network's "Soft Hits" adult contemporary format, and branding the station as "Decades 101".
 The station continued with the AC format through Jones Radio Networks' sale to Triton Media Group which owns the Dial Global stable of formats.